FrankLhota56/fortran66-flex/README.md

 A Fortran 66 parser requires an indication of statement ending, so this grammar will produce a token `EOS` at the end of every statements.
 Unlike the C-like languages, there is no text such as `;` that indicates the end of a statement.
 Instead, the end of a Fortran 66 statement is indicated by a change in the line type.

-There are essentially four types of Fortran 66 lines:
+There are four types of Fortran 66 lines:
 1. Comment line;
 1. End line;
 1. Initial line (start of a statement); and